French Atomic Energy and Alternative Energies Commission (CEA)

 • The TGCC, infrastructure for very high performance scientific computing and Bigdata, operating multi-petaflop supercomputers.

-N4HCloud :Infrastructure for the storage, processing and analysis of research-oriented healthcare data, connected to the major computing infrastructures hosted at the TGCC - Platform enabling the deployment of research projects in the field of digital health with the support and expertise of the CEA in various business areas (IT/digital, imaging, omics ...)
+N4HCloud :Infrastructure for the storage, processing and analysis of research-oriented healthcare data, connected to the major computing infrastructures hosted at the TGCC - Platform enabling the deployment of research projects in the field of digital health with CEA support and expertise in various business areas (IT/digital, imaging, omics ...)

 Platforms for the technological development and/or validation of digital medical devices.
 By combining sensors from microtechnologies, e.g. development of MEMS or optical sensors combined with biology-health skills to